jamesmeyer1/EKSKube2IAM/README.md

 # Environment Setup:
 ## Step 1:
-Create a VPC for Kubernetes.
+Download and the repository so you can edit and deploy stacks locally.
+We begin by creating a VPC for Kubernetes.
 When you create your Amazon EKS cluster, Amazon EKS tags the VPC containing the subnets you specify in the appropriate way so Kubernetes can discover them.
 You can read about the subnet and VPC tagging performed [here](https://docs.aws.amazon.com/eks/latest/userguide/network_reqs.html#vpc-tagging).
 For this example the default IP range will work.

-Launch Stack: For now please launch using amazon-eks-vpc.yaml.
-I will update with an automated link from my bucket later.
+Launch Stack: Launch using amazon-eks-vpc.yaml.

 ## Step 2: Deploy EKS Cluster:
-1) Check the region in the Management Console.
+1) Select EKS from Services and deploy your EKS Cluster.
+Make sure to check the region in the AWS Management Console.
 We are deploying to US East (Ohio) us-east-2.
 The format for you subnets will be: stackname-Subnet#.
 Please select the three subnets that were created for you based on name.

 2) Select the security group with <stackname-ControlPlaneSecurityGroup-####>

 Creating an EKS cluster can take up to 15 minutes.
-We can use this time to update our CLI and install Kubectl.
+We can use this time to update our CLI and install Kubectl which are required for this exercise.

 ## Step 3: Update AWS ClI to latest version:
 Update or install the Latest [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) for your operating system.